To assist your knowledge with this business of modeling we have acquired this list of modeling terms to share with you for you to be acquainted with.

 Spokesperson - or spokes model.
 Model chosen to explain the features of a product/service.

-Stats - statistical information of a model, including measurements, size, height, etc.
+Stats - statistical information of a model, including height, measurements, etc.

 Storyboard - artwork that shows each scene of a commercial.

 Strobe - a light unit used by a photographer.